gliu2k/SAP-Datasphere/Roadmap/README.md

 ## 1.2.
 Load data into DataSphere from the source systems(S/4HANA, ERP)

-These are the Methods and Their Drawbacks
+Below are the methods and their drawbacks

 - BW SAPI Extractor
   - It may not be a long-term solution.

-- CDSView Extractor (ODP)
+- CDS View Extractor (ODP)
   - Fewer customers develop the custom CDSView with the delta mechanism.
   [Example](https://github.com/SAP-samples/teched2022-DA281/blob/main/exercises/dd1/README.md)